ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 }
 ```

-Connectors are instantiated as follows:
+Connectors are instantiated (by means of the `new` keyword) as follows:
 ```
 [ConnectorPackageName:]ConnectorName ConnectorInstanceName = new [ConnectorPackageName:]ConnectorName (ValueList[, map]);
 ```